oktadev/okta-blog/_source/_posts/2021-07-08-jenkins-ci-dotnet-update-secrets.md

 Open Visual Studio and select *Create a New Project*.
 Use the template for *ASP.NET Core Web App(Model-View-Controller)*.
 Give your application a meaningful name click **Create**.
 Visual Studio will scaffold your application.
 Once it is complete you can begin making the necessary changes.

-First, install the *Okta.AspNetCore* package from nuget using the command `Install-Package Okta.AspNetCore -Version 3.5.0`.
+First, install the *Okta.AspNetCore* package from nuget using the command:

+`Install-Package Okta.AspNetCore -Version 3.5.0`

 Next, modify your `Startup.cs` file with the code below.